 This part is a mixed bag of various topics.
 There are several chapters on how to deal with your coworkers - Your boss, your teammates, QA people or women.
 How to handle situations such as switching to a leadership role, struggling with prejudice, your yearly review or negotiating a raise or a promotion.
 Even how to dress.

 This is probably the most interesting part.
-It’s about growing as a software developer.
+It's about growing as a software developer.
 About constantly honing your skills.
-How to approach trainings and certifications.
+How to approach training and certifications.
 But most importantly, about building your personal brand.
 That is, building your network of contacts, creating a blog or becoming a speaker at conferences and similar events.
 This section is crucial and in my opinion, it alone makes this book worth your time and money.

 The value you get for your money will differ a lot based on your current experience in the software development world.
 If you are a complete junior a student or someone considering switching career paths to software development, this book is great and you will benefit from pretty much every chapter.
 If you have already several years of work experience, not so much.
 In such case, you can pretty much ignore the sections "Getting started as a software developer" and "What you need to know about software development".
 And many of the chapters from other sections as well such as "Internships" or "Getting a job without experience".